chef/automate/components/docs-chef-io/content/automate/ha.md

 ![High Availability Architecture](/images/automate/ha_arch_minnode_cluster.png)

 {{< warning >}}

-Choose Minimum node deployment type when you have VM containts.
+- Choose Minimum node deployment type when you have VM containts.
+- Minimun node deployment is only for Onprem deployment.
+- Minimun node deployment is not supported for AWS deployment.

 {{< /warning >}}

 ## Chef Automate HA Topology